In this article, we will cover the following topics:

 The storage mechanism works like a circular buffer, expunging old data only when new data needs to be written.
 This creates a fairly constant sliding window of time available to view, typically around 15 or 45 days, depending on storage model.
 Once data has been expired, it is no longer available for viewing.

-When Cloud Archiving is enabled on a camera, an additional storage mechanism is enabled, with data still being written locally but also simultaneously being sent directly to our cloud storage service (Amazon S3).
-This results in all attempts to view past footage pulling video segments from the cloud, regardless of WAN or LAN locality.
-However, viewing live footage still benefits from being on the same LAN, with data never leaving the network.
+When Cloud Archiving is enabled on a camera, segments of locally stored footage are continuously being sent directly to our cloud storage service (Amazon S3).
+Once enabled, all past footage will be streamed from the cloud, regardless of WAN or LAN locality.
+However, viewing live footage still defaults to LAN if the viewer is on the same local network.

-The Rhombus cameras are designed to intelligently upload content to the cloud where more substantial analysis can take place.
+Policy events are configured to intelligently upload content to the cloud where more substantial analysis can take place.
 Selective video clips are uploaded in 30 second blocks, finding a balance between consuming upload bandwidth and identifying activity.
 The camera itself does a first pass of analysis, further restricting uploads to only content worth analyzing.
+The bandwidth usage for policy events varies significantly by the amount of activity the camera detects.

 If a connected camera loses its Internet connection (either over WiFi or ethernet), it will continue to record.
 Because the cameras are writing segments locally, that continues with or without network access.
 During this time though, no new events (motion, human event, etc) will be shown on the seek bar.
 Once the camera comes back online, all missing events will be populated and the video will be remotely accessible again.